kduraiswami/plateau/thoughts.md

 Feedback has many comments
 t.string photo or video

 Comments belong to user
 t.string content
 t.datetime posting_date (to sentence or w/e)

-When I visit a users page:
+NEXT:

+Design the user show page
+link_to create a workout
+add column for sets to exercise

+Workflow:
 I will see a picture to the left
-Beneath this picture I will see the basic information about this person (this profile section will resemble github) to the right of the picture I will see a button link to create a new workout if I am on my page on other users the section to the right will show tiled workout summaries displayed in a uniform size The summary tile says the goal, estimated time and gym style
+Beneath this picture I will see the basic information about this person (this profile section will resemble github)

+to the right of the picture I will see a button link to create a new workout if I am on my page on other users the section to the right will show tiled workout summaries displayed in a uniform size The summary tile says the goal, estimated time and gym style